 Using no Federal or State funds, Alan B. Miller Hall is a $75 Million Public / Private Partnership investment between The William & Mary Business School Foundation and William & Mary.
 After five years of careful planning, construction started in 2007 and Miller Hall opened in the fall of 2009.

 Our mission to offer high-quality educational programs and creating and communicating new knowledge is delivered by a world-class faculty and our building, Alan B. Miller Hall.
 Designed and built as a “world-class” building, Miller Hall enables all of Mason’s students to experience personalized business education and become today’s "Revolutionary Thinkers" and tomorrow’s businesses leaders.

 From the start, the Foundation’s conceptual designs and capital budget for Miller Hall included art.
-We have always recognized that the combined world-class architecture and art of Miller Hall provides unique learning experiences and clearly differentiates the Mason School of Business from other business schools.
+We have always recognized that the combined world-class architecture and art of Miller Hall provides unique learning experiences and clearly differentiates the Raymond A. Mason School of Business from other business schools.